kirillkotov/Push-SDK-Android/pushsdkandroid/Module.md

 This package contains end-user classes; Look here if you are using the SDK in your project.

-# Package com.push.android.pushsdkandroid.add
+# Package com.push.android.pushsdkandroid.managers

-Utilities; Not useful for the end-user.
+Managers used within the SDK

 # Package com.push.android.pushsdkandroid.core